Axway/mft-convert/content/en/docs/TransferCFT/concepts/Transfer_command_overview/Transfer_sequencing_limitations.md

 title: "Partner  call limitations"
 linkTitle: "Partner call  limitations"
 weight: 230
---- This topic describes the limitations on partner connections.
+---This topic describes the limitations on partner connections.

 ### Number of connections